Are You on a Methadone Maintenance Treatment?

 - Participants may contribute to generating valuable information that may benefit others with OUD in the future.

 - Participants will be compensated up to $325 for participating in this study.
-An additional $20 will be compensated for any unscheduled study visit requested.
+An additional $20 will be compensated for any additional study visits requested.

 - Participants will have the option of being compensated either at the end of each study visit or upon completion of the study.